mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 As of this writing, these are the current versions of the libraries.
 Higher versions will probably work, but if there is trouble compiling the code use the versions that were specified.

-Open the EdgeLit_NTP_Clock-main.ino file in the Arduino IDE.
+Clock on the EdgeLit_NTP_Clock-For Arduino IDE.ino file in the folder and the IDE should open showing the code.

 In theTools menu set the following items:
 - Set the Board to ESP 32 Dev Module.